 ~ “To cleanse the hair, there is nothing better than soap and water . . . the soap, of course, should be mild, and well and plentifully rubbed in, and afterwards thoroughly removed with an abundance of water” – pg.
 121, Hints on Health (published 1852).

-Soap can be a simple, natural way to wash your hair without stripping it of its natural oils.
+Soap (or shampoo bars as they are usually called nowadays), can be a simple, natural way to wash your hair without stripping it of its natural oils.
 The only trouble is that, depending on the type of water you have, you might have to try a couple different soaps to find one that will lather well and wash out completely with the water that you have.

 If you have very hard water, some soaps can leave a “sticky” feeling in your hair.
 The water in my shower is pretty hard, so I’ve experienced this stickiness before.
 Not very pleasant at all.
 After a bit of experimenting, though, I’ve found a soap that lathers well, rinses out completely, and leaves my hair feeling clean.

 This is the soap that I’ve been using for the past few months.
-It’s supposed to be made from a recipe that’s over 100 years old, so it’s probably pretty similar to the type of soap that might have been used during the Victorian era.
+(See update below.)
+This link is for a 3-pack of the “original” formula, but there are also other ones made by the same company with different scents and oils, etc. It’s supposed to be made from a recipe that’s over 100 years old, so it’s probably pretty similar to the type of soap that might have been used during the Victorian era.

 ~ “Vinegar and water form a good wash for the roots of the hair” – pg.
 316, Decorum (published 1879).

 Vinegar is something that most people in the “real food” world are familiar with, especially those who have ever tried the “no poo” method.
 I gave “no poo” a try for a little while, but it just wasn’t working for me.